BharathKoneti/opius_outreach_agent/vc_outreach/linkedin_vc_outreach_prompt.md

 - **AI/Software Investment Indicators**: Portfolio companies like AI startups, developer tools, SaaS platforms, automation software

 **IMMEDIATE DISQUALIFICATION CRITERIA:**
+- **Inactive Funding**: No evidence of active investing in the last 3-4 years (2021-2025) - appears retired or inactive
 - **Sector-Only Focus**: Climate tech only, biotech only, transportation only, energy only, food/agriculture only
 - **Non-Tech Focus**: Real estate, retail, consumer goods, traditional industries
 - **Wrong Stage**: Pre-seed only or late-stage only (Series C+)
 - **Geographic Constraints**: Only invests outside our target market
 - **Corporate VC**: Internal corporate venture arms (different process)
+- **Wind-Down Firms**: VC firms that are no longer actively investing or in wind-down mode

 ### Step 2.5: Check Tracking Files (MANDATORY)
 **BEFORE ANALYZING ANY VC CANDIDATE**: Check these files to avoid duplicate work: